samsuh/2026-journal/README.md

 # 2026-journal

 ## 2/5/26

+### Djing

 goal for the day is to get dj venue ready.

+Played for a couple hours.
+I don't really use effects well yet.
+I am looking for a noise filter with an echo i think, but i need to work on getting that effect.
+I also want a "filter sweep" type sound, but idk where that is yet.

+tempo fader range i found; shift+keylock cycles the tempo range.

+i need to manage my song selection better, and not go in on the middle of a section because it sounds messy when that happens. if so, need to act faster. ideally find out how stems works and roll out the vocal stem.

 ## 2/4/26
 Went to google startup campus for the web3 / ai talk. nothing special really. just some basic into that google cloud has a web3 product line, and a few notes about current capabilities of googles product lines. there also seemed to be a focus on gaming as well, but that was probably just for the event since the last speaker was a game publishing platform.